Brand Authenticity - Let’s Be Honest

 The best place to start is to define what it means.
-Authenticity is really a philosophical concept around how your values shape the way you live - Authenticity is the degree to which one is true to one's own personality, spirit, or character, despite external pressures.
+Authenticity is really a philosophical concept around how your values shape the way you live.
+It's the degree to which one is true to one's own personality, spirit or character, despite external pressures.

-If we start here we can see how this can be applied to brands, and their individual content.
+Starting here, we can see how this could be applied to brands and their content.
 Does a company operate based upon a set of values?
-And more importantly is it happy to turn away from profit if it would mean compromising these values.
-The strongest brands are built up from the company values, they are reflected in everything they do and every piece of their communication.
+And, more importantly, is it happy to lose or reduce profit if it would mean compromising these values?
+The strongest brands are built up from their company values, which are reflected in everything they do and every piece of their communication.

-So if a brand is true to their values and believes in what they do it is easy to create authentic content, because it is just being honest.
-A great example of this is Dominos Instagram account, take a look - its not exactly pretty but it is honest.
-There are some real food photography faux pars in there, pools of lukewarm buffalo sauce and using a flash to photograph a pizza.
+So, if a brand is true to its values and believes in what it does, it's easy to create authentic content because it's just being honest.
+A great example of this is the Domino's Instagram account.
+Take a look - it's not exactly pretty but it is honest.
+There are some real food photography faux pas in there; pools of lukewarm buffalo sauce and using a flash to photograph a pizza.
 Not a professional photographer or stylist in sight.

-This starts to explain why authenticity is becoming more and more important, at a time where customers have access to so much information and choice surely the easiest way to stand out is to be honest.
+This starts to explain why brand authenticity is becoming more and more important.
+At a time when customers have access to so much information and choice, surely the easiest way to stand out is to be honest.

-And when its comes to being a creative I think that the best work you will produce is when you believe in what you are doing.
-If a client has honest values and believes in what they are doing they will always convince you of what they are trying to do and then you will always try that little bit harder to do something that will make a difference for them.
+And when it comes to being a creative, I think the best work you can produce is when you truly believe in what you're doing.
+If a client has honest values and believes in what it's trying to do, it will always convince you and then you will always strive that little bit harder to do something that will make a difference.

 the truth well told.

 I’ll leave you with another example of how brand authenticity can drive success.